tungnon/cachyos-xfce-settings/README.md

 - icon theme: **papirus-dark** - papirus-light and papirus are also available
 - cursor: **bibata-modern-ice** - bibata-modern-classic is also available

-## Additional changes
-Some minor changes are applied to improve QoL by default

-## Limit
-lightdm stays untouched because that thing can be fragile but users are free to config it easily with`lightdm-gtk-greeter-setting` GUI

 ## To-Do-List
 - testing on real hardware for possible edge cases
 - waiting for xfwl integration on upstream arch